-Many organizations started using the space in the Palace.
-For instance, the Comédie-Française took over Marie-Antoinette’s former theatre.
+Many organizations started using space in the Palace.
+For instance, the Comédie-Francaise took over Marie-Antoinette’s former theatre.

 Palace of Versailles in the 19th century

-The fortunes of Palace of Versailles didn’t change much in the 19th century.
+The fortunes of the Palace of Versailles didn’t change much in the 19th century.

-It continued to be used by various art and theatre groups, different schools etc. Different parts of the Palace were used as Public Repository, that is a place for storing and sorting all items confiscated by the Government.
+It continued to be used by various art and theatre groups, different schools, etc.

-However, Palace of Versailles history took a turn for the good soon enough.
+However, Versailles’ history took a turn for the good soon enough.

 When Louis-Philippe became ‘King of the French’ in 1830, he didn’t wait long enough to bring Versailles to its past glory.

-After four years of hard work, the Museum was inaugurated in 1837.
+After four years of hard work, the Museum got inaugurated in 1837.

 Now that the Palace was back in the fold, the Royals didn’t shy away from using it.

-In fact, Napoleon III received Queen Victoria in Palace of Versailles during her 1855 visit to France.
+Napoleon III received Queen Victoria in the Palace of Versailles during her 1855 visit to France.

 Palace of Versailles as of today

-Millions of Euros get poured into the restoration of this historic piece of art every year.
+Millions of Euros get poured into the restoration of this historical piece of art every year.

-It is one of the most popular National monument of France and attracts more than 10 Million tourists annually.
+It is one of France’s most famous National monuments and attracts more than 10 million tourists annually.

-The Palace is so huge that only a small portion of it is open to the tourists.
+The Palace is so massive that only a small portion of it is open to tourists.

 The Central part and the North and South wings of the Palace are open for tours.
 Rest of the Palace rooms host government offices.

-So, what if we couldn’t be a part of Palace of Versailles history?
-There is always the Palace of Versailles tour to look forward to.
+So, what if we couldn’t be a part of the Palace of Versailles history?
+There is always the Palace of Versailles tour we can enjoy.